St Ninian's High School, Giffnock: History

 Between 2000 and 2002, a multi-million pound extension was built for the school (which was originally designed to hold only 700 pupils).
 The extension had been scheduled for years earlier (and completion by 1999 at the latest) however problems with the PFI tender for another local school project caused years of delay.
+Another extension was completed in 2009.

-2009 saw the completion of another extension, housing ten science classrooms, as well as geography and modern language classrooms.
+In 2008, the school was given the best inspection report which at that time had been given to a Scottish secondary school, seven "excellents" and 10 "very goods".

-On 11 March 2008, the school was given the best report ever given to a Scottish Secondary school, gaining seven "excellents" and 10 "very goods".
+The school was the first public-sector organisation to win the 'Quality Scotland' business excellence award;